ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 <b>Job Description 1</b><h2 style='margin-top:0px;padding-top:0px'>Community Material Flow Tracking and Analysis</h2>

 ### Description
-The candidate will develop Python code to translate community and industry material flow data, -- including on generation, transfer, recycling/reprocessing, and reuse -- to relate them to EPA's USEEIO model.
+The candidate will develop Python code to translate community and industry material flow data -- including on generation, transfer, recycling/reprocessing, and reuse -- to relate them to EPA's USEEIO model to enable sustainability analysis of alternative material uses.

 The work will require close technical collaboration with the research mentors and GA Tech research partner, the USEEIO modeling team and other community-based interns.